|Back to Main Print This Page Email to a Friend|

 You will feel a sharp prick from the needle when the blood sample is taken and again when it is returned to your vein.
 The scan itself is painless.
-The the table that you are asked to lie on may be hard or cold.
-You do not feel the radioactive material.
+The table that you lie on may be hard or cold.
+You will not feel the radioactive material.

 WBC scan is done to look for a hidden infection.
-It is particularly useful if your doctor suspects there is an infection or inflammation in the abdomen or bones.
+It is very useful in looking for infection or inflammation in the abdomen or bones.

-Your doctor may suggest this test if you may have an abscess, osteomyelitis, or unexplained fever, particularly after surgery.
+Your provider may suggest this test if you may have an abscess, osteomyelitis, or unexplained fever, particularly after surgery.

 A normal result means that tagged cells have not gathered abnormally.

 You will be exposed to a small amount of radiation from the radioisotope.
 The materials break down very quickly.
 Almost all radioactivity will be gone within 1 or 2 days.
 The scanner does not give off any radiation.